openpixel/rise/docs/usage.rst

 CLI
 ---

-You can see the usage documation for the CLI by running rise --help.
+You can see the usage documentation for the CLI by running rise --help.

 .. code-block:: bash